Digital transformation in manufacturing

 This digitalisation trend adds pressures to traditional businesses, but also offers exceptional opportunities that will optimise production and increase efficiency.
-These changes revolutionise activities, processes, competencies and models through a mix of digital technologies with an accelerating impact across not only businesses, but across society and cultures.
+These changes revolutionise activities, processes, competencies and models through a mix of digital technologies with an accelerating impact across not only businesses but society and cultures.

-Industrial manufacturing organisations have realised the necessity to improve flexibility, significantly reduce time to market whilst not sacrificing on the quality of products and reducing energy and resource consumption.
+Industrial manufacturing organisations have realised the necessity to improve flexibility, significantly reducing the time to market without sacrificing the quality of products and reducing the consumption of energy and resources.

-With present and future shifts in mind, many organisations recognise the need for industrial transformation and have already taken steps to future proof their activities.
-63% of manufacturing organisations surveyed by The Economist have already initiated major digitalization strategies to either parts of or the whole organisation.
+With present and future shifts in mind, many organisations recognise the need for industrial transformation and have already taken steps to future-proof their activities.
+63% of manufacturing organisations surveyed by The Economist have already initiated major digitalisation strategies to parts of or the whole organisation.

 Manufacturers are finding the need to launch products faster, despite the challenge of rising product complexity that they face – a problem that manual labour and processes cannot keep up with.
 Where possible, manual processes and standard tasks are being replaced with technologies and automated systems to better use human skill sets to cope with product complexity and to meet customer expectations and requirements.